EmelieMarkkanen/p1-/README.md

     - Relax [result](https://github.com/EmelieMarkkanen/p1-stockholm-spa-hotel/blob/main/assets/images/Screenshots/relax-validation.jpg)
     - 404 [result](https://github.com/EmelieMarkkanen/p1-stockholm-spa-hotel/blob/main/assets/images/Screenshots/404-validation.jpg)

-All pages pass through Lighthouse with a score of 93 or higher.
+- All pages pass through Lighthouse with a score of 93 or higher.

 ### Known issues

-- W3C validator gives a warning that the booking form page section don't have a h1-h6 heading.
+- W3C validator gives a warning that the booking form page section don't have a h1-h6 heading but have chosen to ignore this, the booking form don't need a heading.
 - W3C validator gives a warning that the index page have empty h1 tags, though they contain symbols from Font Awesome and I've chosen to ignore this.

 ### 404